msammartinoUNAV/msammartinoUNAV/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on GenAI
-- 🌱 I’m currently learning the backstage of ML/DL models
+- 🌱 I’m learning the backstage of ML/DL models
 - 📫 How to reach me: msammartino@unav.es

 <!--